How To Become A BetterHelp Therapist And Provide Online Therapy

 BetterHelp also conducts a 15-minute virtual interview, or “Meet & Greet session,” with each prospective therapist.
 This call provides the opportunity for BetterHelp staff to verify the therapist’s identity, ensure that they have a professional setting for video calls, and answer any questions about the onboarding process.

-Alternatively, some therapists may undergo a technology check.
-The platform used for this check verifies their identity by checking uploaded ID documents and ensuring that their microphone and speakers work and that they have a stable internet connection.
+Additionally, some therapists may undergo a technology check.
+The platform used for this check verifies identity by reviewing uploaded ID documents, confirms that the user’s microphone and speakers are working, and verifies a stable internet connection.

 Step #4: clinical quiz

-Every therapist must complete a clinical case study, which is evaluated by a licensed clinician at BetterHelp.
+Every therapist must complete a clinical case study, which is evaluated by a licensed clinician.
 While the quiz doesn’t require preparation and only takes about 15 minutes to complete, therapists only have one opportunity to pass.
 If they fail, they have to wait three months before retaking the assessment.

 Step #5: background check